 Related links

-While each college is different, all of the virtual college tours I explored included the following locations:
+While tours between colleges can vary, all of the virtual college tours I explored included the following locations, along with additional campus-specific resources:

 - Student center